shakebugs/shake-docs/docs/ios/overview.md

 ## Features

 Shake has a very rich feature set, yet on some platforms we managed to achieve more than on others and we are constantly adding new features.
-Below is a table describing the current state of affairs on Android platform.
+Below is a table describing the current state of affairs on iOS platform.

 |                      | Available |
 |----------------------|:---------:|